c2pa-org/c2pa-org.github.io/content/en/membership/_index.md

 ---
 title: Get Involved
 omit_header_text: true
-description: "Are you interested in joining C2PA in its effort to develop open standards to certify the source and provenance of online content?."
+description: "Are you interested in joining C2PA to develop open standards that certify the source and provenance of online content?"
 summary: ""
 ---
 # Members